ice-lab/icestore/README.md

 By design, `icestore` will trigger the rerender of all the view components subscribed to the store (by using useStore) once the state of the store has changed.

 This means that putting more state in one store may cause more view components to rerender, affecting the overall performance of the application.
 As such, it is advised to categorize your state and put them in individual stores to improve performance.

+Of course, you can also use the second parameter of the `usestore` function, `equalityfn`, to perform equality comparison of states.
+Then, the component will trigger rerender only when the comparison result is not true.

 ### Don't overuse `icestore`